Game of Death: Game of Death (1978 film)

-Game of Death is a 1978 Hong Kong action film co-written (under the pseudonym Jan Spears alongside Raymond Chow) and directed by Robert Clouse, with action directed by Sammo Hung.
+Game of Death is a 1978 Hong Kong martial arts film co-written (under the pseudonym Jan Spears alongside Raymond Chow) and directed by Robert Clouse, with action choreography by Sammo Hung.
 The film stars Bruce Lee, with Kim Tai-jong and Yuen Biao as his stunt doubles, along with Gig Young (in his final film appearance), Dean Jagger, Colleen Camp, Robert Wall, Hugh O'Brian, Dan Inosanto, Kareem Abdul-Jabbar, Mel Novak, Sammo Hung, Ji Han-jae and Casanova Wong.

 Plot

 The 1978 version uses portions of the original footage married to an entirely new plot involving a new character, Billy Lo (盧比利), struggling against a racketeering "syndicate" after gaining international success as a martial arts movie star.
 When Billy refuses to be intimidated by syndicate henchman Steiner and his gangs of thugs, syndicate owner Dr. Land orders his assassination to serve as an example to others.

-Disguised as a stuntman, Land's assassin, Stick (Mel Novak), sneaks onto the set of Billy's new film, and shoots Billy during filming.
+Disguised as a stuntman, Land's assassin, Stick, sneaks onto the set of Billy's new film, and shoots Billy during filming.
 A fragment of the bullet passes through Billy's face, leaving him alive but in need of plastic surgery which alters his facial features.
 Billy takes the opportunity to fake his death and disguise himself, exacting revenge against those who wronged him one at a time.
-When the syndicate threatens and kidnaps his fiancée, Ann Morris (Colleen Camp), Billy is forced to come out of hiding to save her.
+When the syndicate threatens and kidnaps his fiancée, Ann Morris, Billy is forced to come out of hiding to save her.

 In the revised but chopped footage, Bruce Lee's fight scenes inside the pagoda are assumed to take place in the upper floors of the Red Pepper restaurant: